70 years Corvette

 I’m a Corvette enthusiast and photographer myself.
-In order to properly spotlight the 70th anniversary, I plan on publishing my unique Corvette photo book in the summer of 2023.
+In order to properly spotlight the 70th anniversary, in the USA I will publishing my unique Corvette photo book 2024.
 A total of 70 Corvettes, their owners, and their stories are portrayed in this classy book.
 To do this, I traveled through the United States and Germany and got to know exciting cars and people.
 The focus of the book is not on the technical details of the cars, but rather on the personal Corvette stories and photography.

 Interested?
 Stay tuned for updates.

 Just send me your e-mail address and you will receive all information as soon as the book is available for pre-order: